-4 Abstract: ECOSEL is a voluntary market framework for private provision of forest ecosystem services.
-5 Multi-objective optimization is used in conjunction with a unique funding mechanism to generate and 6 market forest management alternatives that are projected to lead to efficient bundles of ecosystem 7 services on a piece of forestland.
+Abstract: ECOSEL is a voluntary market framework for private provision of forest ecosystem services.
+Multiobjective optimization is used in conjunction with a unique funding mechanism to generate and market forest management alternatives that are projected to lead to efficient bundles of ecosystem services on a piece of forestland.
 ECOSEL allows the public to bid on the competing alternatives.
-8 Whichever option attracts the highest combined value of bids over the associated costs is implemented by 9 the landowner.
-We conduct a series of experiments to test and inform the design of the mechanism in an 10 attempt to maximize social surplus and seller revenues.
-We find that allowing the participants to 11 communicate with each other during bidding increases the likelihood of an outcome that maximizes social 12 surplus.
+Whichever option attracts the highest combined value of bids over the associated costs is implemented by the landowner.
+We conduct a series of experiments to test and inform the design of the mechanism in an attempt to maximize social surplus and seller revenues.
+We find that allowing the participants to communicate with each other during bidding increases the likelihood of an outcome that maximizes social surplus.
 We also find that a lower number of alternatives presented for bidding increases seller profit.
-13 Lastly, threshold cost disclosure, whether to disclose the amount of money to the bidders that would have 14 to be raised for a particular alternative, has a mixed impact depending on the perceived value of the 15 services.
-We identify a range of public good values where cost disclosure is always the best policy with 16 respect to both social surplus and seller profit.
+Last, threshold cost disclosure, to disclose the amount of money to the bidders that would have to be raised for a particular alternative, has a mixed impact depending on the perceived value of the services.
+We identify a range of public good values for which cost disclosure is always the best policy with respect to both social surplus and seller profit.
+For.
+Sci. $\blacksquare(1):000-000$.

-17 Keywords: Experimental economics, mechanism design, multi-objective optimization, ecosystem service 18 market, subscription game
+Keywords: experimental economics, public goods provision, multiobjective optimization, ecosystem service market, subscription game